Estate Planning Guide – NSW

-With that in mind, there are x3 things everyone should have in place – particularly those entering retirement and the golden years.
-They are a –
+With that in mind, there are three things everyone should have in place – particularly those entering retirement and the golden years.
+They are a:-

-- Alternative decision makers – for health, lifestyle and financial decisions
+- 3. Alternative decision-makers – for health, lifestyle and financial decisions

 A will is a legally binding document that explains how you wish your property and assets to be distributed when you die.
 If you die without one (or an invalid will), this is called ‘dying intestate’.
 In this case, certain laws apply and your assets will be distributed by default to your family – but perhaps not in accordance with your wishes or preferred allocation.
 Avoid unnecessary confusion, fees, delays and family feuds – get a will!